-Harriet Tubman will go on $20 bill; Jackson moves to the back
+Harriet Tubman to go on $20 bill; Jackson moves to back

 Harriet Tubman will replace President Andrew Jackson as the face of the $20 bill, and Jackson will be moved to the back of the bill alongside an image of the White House, Treasury Secretary Jacob J. Lew said Wednesday.

 Alexander Hamilton, the nation’s first Treasury secretary, will remain on the front of the $10 bill, but the back of that bill, which currently bears an image of the Treasury building, will feature leaders of the suffrage movement.

 “It’s a decision that reflects a good deal of listening,” Lew told reporters in Washington on Wednesday.
 “Harriet Tubman struck a chord in all parts of the country.”

 The reverse of the $5 bill will be overhauled to include opera singer Marian Anderson, first lady Eleanor Roosevelt and civil rights leader Martin Luther King Jr.

 Lew said the designs of all three bills are slated to be completed and unveiled by 2020, the 100th anniversary of the passage of the 19th Amendment, which gave women the right to vote.